ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Community-based healthcare

 They were drained and wanted to get home.
 Still, they stopped briefly to tell me about their trip.
 As they talked, their faces began to light up.
 They had seen an unusual case or two.
 They glowed with excitement about the relief from suffering they had given.
-They were also pleased by the large number of people who had come for consultations.
+They were also pleased by the many people who had come for consultations.

 A mobile clinic is a one- or two-day trip to an isolated village by our health center staff.
 It will have been announced in the church and community ahead of time.
 Thus, long before the Mitsubishi crammed with medical personnel and supplies appears around the last bend in the road, crowds will gather at the church.